North Korea national football team: After the FIFA World Cup (1967–1980)

-The following year, under the direction of its former striker Pak Doo-ik, the team qualified for the second time in its history for the Olympic football tournament.
-They finished first during qualification and advanced following a penalty shootout against the Indonesia.
-In Montreal, they were placed in Group 3 with the host country and the USSR.
+The following year, under the direction of former striker Pak Doo-ik, the team qualified for the Olympic football tournament for the second time.
+They finished first during qualification and advanced following a penalty shootout against Indonesia.
+In Montreal, they were placed in Group 3 with hosts Canada and the USSR.
 The North Koreans beat Canada 3–1, then lost to the Soviets 0–3, but still qualified for the quarter-finals in second.
-They failed again at this stage of the competition, falling heavily against future silver medalist team Poland 5–0.
-They play the last half hour with ten men against the Polish selection led by Grzegorz Lato and Andrzej Szarmach, who each scored twice.
+They failed again at this stage, suffering a heavy 5-0 defeat against future silver medalist team Poland.
+They played the last half hour with ten men against the Poles, led by Grzegorz Lato and Andrzej Szarmach, who each scored twice.

-The following two qualifying campaigns, for the 1978 World Cup and for the 1980 Olympics, were failures.
+The following two qualifying campaigns, for the 1978 FIFA World Cup and for the 1980 Olympics, were failures.
 The former was cut short with a withdrawal for diplomatic reasons, the North Koreans finding themselves in the same qualifying group as their southern neighbors, and in 1980, the Chollimas finished in 4th place in Group 3 of the pre-tournament, overtaken by Iran, Singapore and China.

 In 1980, this time with Yang Seung-kook on the bench, the North Koreans took part in 1980 AFC Asian Cup qualification which saw successes against Thailand and Malaysia.
-They finished in second place in Group 1 of the 1980 AFC Asian Cup, behind Iran, the defending champions.
-In the semi-finals, it is an event that is of both sporting and political significance since it is against South Korea.
-After opening the scoring very early, North Korea conceded two goals by Chung Hae-won in the last ten minutes and saw their journey come to an end in the semi-final, their best performance in the Asian Cup of Nations.
+They finished in second place in Group 1 of the 1980 AFC Asian Cup, behind defending champions Iran.
+In the semi-finals, they faced South Korea in an event of both sporting and political significance.
+After opening the scoring early, North Korea conceded two goals by Chung Hae-won in the last ten minutes and saw their journey come to an end in the semi-final, their best performance in the Asian Cup of Nations.
 The game for third place was a disaster, with a 3–0 defeat against Iran.